 Grant Guidelines and Focus Areas

-We are pleased you are interested in applying for a grant from the Jewish Women's Foundation of Metropolitan Chicago.
+We appreciate your interest in applying for a grant from the Jewish Women's Foundation of Metropolitan Chicago.
 Before you proceed, please familiarize yourself with the following guidelines which may impact your eligibility.
 For questions or further clarification, please contact us.

-- JWF funds with a "gender lens" and a "Jewish lens".
-We are interested in projects that recognize Jewish women and girls have unique needs both because of their gender and their religious and cultural heritage.
+- JWF Chicago funds with a "gender lens" and a "Jewish lens".
+We are interested in projects that recognize Jewish women and girls have unique needs both because of their gender, and their religious and cultural heritage.

 - Shifting definitions and reframing issues: An issue is defined differently in the community or larger society as a result of your work.